Digital magazine newsstand Flipster to replace RBdigital in the Helmet e-library

 Selection of Finnish digital magazines expanding

 The range of Finnish digital magazines is expanding with the addition of 13 A-lehdet publications to the Emagz service.
 As a result, you can now read magazines such as Apu, Avotakka and Tuulilasi via Emagz.
-The selection includes a total of 46 specialist magazines in various areas, including Suomen Kuvalehti and Seura.
+The selection includes over 70 specialist magazines in various areas, including Suomen Kuvalehti, Gloria and Seura.